AlabasterRig/FallGuySurvival/README.md

 - Interaction Raytrace is triggered from beginning, instead of getting close to object.
 - Actor Transform not being saved correctly.
 - Harvestable Tree code not working so implemented using blueprints which is correctly Destroying the MainTree mesh but not spawning the StumpTree mesh.
+- Harvest State of Trees are not saved properly.

 ## Current Bugs:
 - If Hunger reduces to 0 , then thirst will stop reducing.
+- Harvest State of Trees are not saved properly.

 ## Fixed Bugs
 - Stamina does not reduce even after reaching 0 while holding Left Shift.